Willson Contreras Player Props: Cardinals vs. Guardians

 Willson Contreras At The Plate

-- He has hit a home run in three games this year (6.1%), leaving the park in 2.5% of his plate appearances.

-- Contreras has an RBI in 16 of 49 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 32.0% of his games this year, Contreras has tallied at least one RBI.
+In four of those games (8.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 34.7% of his games this season, with more than one run scored in 8.2%.
+- In 17 of 50 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.